The Types of Colleges: The Basics

 Some colleges focus on a specific interest or student population.
 These include:

 - Religiously affiliated colleges

-Art colleges and conservatories focus on the arts.
-In addition to regular course work, these colleges provide training in areas such as photography, music, theater or fashion design.
-Most of these colleges offer associate or bachelor's degrees in the fine arts or a specialized field.
+Conservatories and colleges of this variety focus on the arts.
+In addition to regular coursework, these institutions provide training in areas such as photography, music, theater, sculpture, drawing, or fashion design.
+Most of these schools offer associate or bachelor's degrees in the fine arts or a specialized field.

-Some private colleges are connected to a religious faith.
-The connection may be historic only, or it may affect day-to-day student life.
+Some private, higher-education institutions are connected to a religious faith.
+Such connections may simply be historic in nature.
+Others incorporate religious study into day-to-day student life.

-Historically black colleges and universities (HBCUs) focus on educating African American students.
-Hispanic-serving institutions (HSIs) are colleges where at least 25 percent of the full-time undergraduate students are Hispanic.
-HBCUs and HSIs may offer programs, services and activities targeted to the underrepresented students they serve.
+Historically Black colleges and universities (HBCUs) focus on educating African American students.
+Colleges and universities are designated Hispanic-serving institutions (HSIs) when at least 25% of the full-time undergraduate students are Hispanic.
+HBCUs and HSIs may offer programs, services, and activities targeted to the underrepresented students they serve.

 What is better, a university or a college?

 Those who prefer a more intimate experience with a greater connection to faculty may prefer a college.
 However, a university may be better for those looking for a broader range of programs and more learning facilities.
 The ultimate answer will depend on your personal preferences and the school in question.
 Both colleges and universities can provide a rewarding educational experience.

 What to Do Now That You Know About the Different Types of Colleges